eyeforpharma is now Reuters Events - LEARN MORE

 Three ‘Without The Pill’ Digital Therapeutics You Need To Know About

-Remember all those times you stood in the rain, arms flailing as you desperately attempted to flag down a taxi?
+Remember all those times you stood in the rain, arms flailing as you attempted to flag down a taxi?
 What about all those dresses that just didn’t speak to you in your local high street?
-Or those evenings you spent traipsing down to your local video rental store, shelling out on a mediocre new release?
+Or those evenings you spent traipsing down to your local video rental store to shell out on a mediocre new release?

 Thankfully, ride-hailing apps, online shopping and video on demand services put an end to all that trauma.